 “I’m looking for a job” is the worst thing you can say when you’re networking.
 That doesn’t mean you shouldn’t be looking for a job, just that you don’t want to use those words.

 “I’m looking for a job” has a negative tone, which affects both you and whomever you’re talking to.
 And in order for a networking conversation to be effective, both people need to have a positive mindset.

 Here’s why saying “I’m looking for a job” brings the conversation down:

-1 - You’ll be flooded with suggestions.
 Although advice is almost always offered with good intentions, too much of it can really mess you up if you’re not crystal clear on exactly what you want to do.
 When you’re bombarded with advice before you have a direction, you can start to doubt everything you’re doing or not doing, which will likely lead to paralysis.
-What you need when you’re in search mode is clarity and focus.
+What you need when you’re in search mode are clarity and focus.
 And if you already have both clarity and focus, then you shouldn’t be broadcasting your search; you should be carefully choosing who you talk to.